Japanese Knife Types and How to Use Them

 Yanagi / Slicer

-Yanagi are single-edged traditional Japanese knives used in a long drawing motion to cut precise slices of sushi, sashimi and crudo.
-Their single-edge means they are able get incredibly sharp.
+Yanagi are single-edged traditional Japanese knives used in a long drawing motion to cut precise slices of sushi, sashimi, and crudo.
+Their single edge means they can get incredibly sharp and they’re incredibly easy to handle, due to their lightweight design.
+In some regions of Japan, Yanagi knives are often referred to as Yanagiba, translating to “Willow Leaf”

 See all Yanagi Knives